selwynpolit/d9book/book/twig.md

 From:
 `web/themes/custom/dprime/templates/field/field--paragraph--field-links--sidebar-cta.html.twig`

-Notice the use of `loop.index` to only output this for the first item
+Notice the use of `loop.index` to only output this for the first item (and skip it for subsequent items.)

 ```twig
 {% for item in items %}